Sandra S. Yamate

 The Texas Minority Counsel Program honored Linda with the 2016 Lifetime Achievement Award and Lawdragon named her one of the 100 Leading Legal Consultants and Strategists for three consecutive years.
 The Travis County Women Lawyers’ Association presented her with the 2013 Advancement of Women Award.

-A Fellow of the American Bar Foundation and a former member of the Dell Medical School Society for Health & Women, she currently serves on the board of the U.S. Naval Academy Alumni Association & Foundation, South Texas Naval Academy Parent Club and on the Solution Grants Review Committee for The Livestrong Foundation.
-Linda and her husband reside in Austin, Texas.
+Linda is a Fellow of the American Bar Foundation.
+Her community involvement includes serving on the board of the U.S. Naval Academy Alumni Association & Foundation, South Texas Naval Academy Parent Club for three years, on the Solution Grants Review Committee for The Livestrong Foundation, and as a member of the Dell Medical School Society for Health & Women.
+Linda and her husband reside in Austin, Texas with their dog, Leia and enjoy visiting their two adult sons whenever possible.

 Jennifer A. Jackson